DonDonDon02/TEST_streamlit/README.md

    ```

 3. **Interact with the App**:
-   - Use the sidebar to select between S&P 500 and Nasdaq.
+ -  Use the sidebar to select companies from S&P 500 or Nasdaq.
-   - Choose a specific stock symbol to view its data.
-   - Use the filters to narrow down your search based on sector and sub-industry.
-   - Visualize stock performance and metrics.
+ - Visualize stock performance with interactive charts.
+ - Filter companies by sector or sub-industry.
+ - Simulate buying and selling stocks.
+ - Track your portfolio and view holdings in real time.